-My fiancee’s daughter is visiting and instead of planning and writing my blog I spend my time playing teacher….
-I normally post on Tuesdays and Thursdays, but I have time so I here I am.
+My fiancée’s daughter is visiting, and instead of planning and writing my blog, I spend my time playing teacher… I normally post on Tuesdays and Thursdays, but I have time, so here I am.

-It started raining when we left Aberdour and we skipped a few of our items on our list and when we got to Kirkcaldy it was coming down real hard.
+It started raining when we left Aberdour, and we skipped a few of the items on our list, and when we got to Kirkcaldy, it was coming down really hard.

-I struggled to get parking and when I finally got a spot and got out of the car it came down extra hard.
-I jumped back into the car and we sat and wait.
-Dad still asked me what am I going to do.
-I told him well if I have to I’ll take some photo’s through the window, but we can’t keep skipping places just because it is raining.
-At that rate we will have to skip more than 50% of our tour.
+I struggled to get to the park, and when I finally got a spot and got out of the car, it came down extra hard.
+I jumped back into the car, and we sat and waited.
+Dad still asked me what I was going to do.
+I told him Well, if I have to, I’ll take some photos through the window, but we can’t keep skipping places just because it is raining.
+We will have to skip more than 50% of our tour at that rate.

-I put in many hours planning our vacation and researching the places we would like to visit and the places I would like to photograph.
+I spent many hours planning our vacation and researching the places we would like to visit and the places I would like to photograph.

-The rain stopped for a little while and I got out of the car and took some photos of St Bryce Kirk.
+The rain stopped for a while, and I exited the car and took photos of St. Bryce Kirk.

-As you can see I just loved the church tower.
-I also took some photos of the houses in the street we parked in.
+As you can see, I just loved the church tower.
+I also took photos of the houses in the street we parked in.